louvrmat000/Portfolio/Personal project portfolio.md

 I WILL not be counting insects.

-My goal is not to get every species of animals but rather their genuses.
+My goal is not to get every species of animals but rather the ones who have an impact (at least 100,000 + individuals)

 I WILL not be counting artic animals either.